joelmukanya/picknpayAPI/readme.md

-# Create a node app by typing the following command.
+# Create a node app by typing the following command

 # npm init -y

 # Install the below packages: